orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

----

-Lovality in quantum/classical mechanics as field theory suggesting 'far away' no obsevrations have been made that influence them directly.
-This merely a matter of perception?
-For through enough time distant interations do impact locality, albeit in a more indirect way, which one wouldn't necessarily say isn't locality.

----

 Sean Caroll answer 'priority questions' from his Patreon supporters in his AMAs, perhaps once some quantum idea gets stuck reach out to him.

 ---